Attachment in adults

-In psychology, the theory of attachment can be applied to adult relationships including friendships, emotional affairs, adult romantic and carnal relationships, and, in some cases, relationships with inanimate objects ("transitional objects").
+In psychology, the theory of attachment can be applied to adult relationships including friendships, emotional affairs, adult romantic and sexual relationships and, in some cases, relationships with inanimate objects ("transitional objects").
 Attachment theory, initially studied in the 1960s and 1970s primarily in the context of children and parents, was extended to adult relationships in the late 1980s.
-The working models of children found in Bowlby's attachment theory form a pattern of interaction likely to continue influencing adult relationships.
+The working models of children found in Bowlby's attachment theory form a pattern of interaction that is likely to continue influencing adult relationships.

-Four main styles of attachment have been identified in adults: